 In order to remove structural obstacles to organ donation, the Federal Cabinet has decided to submit the Second Law Amendment to the Transplantation Act – Amelioration of Cooperation and Structure of Organ Donation (GZSO) to the German Bundestag for approval.
 In addition, a debate is taking place on whether in the future, instead of the opt-in solution introduced with the First Amendment to the Transplantation Act in 2012, an opt-out system should be established to increase the number of organ donations.
 Accordingly, everyone who did not explicitly decide against posthumous organ donation during his or her lifetime would become a donor.
 Yet, in the case of proven brain death of the potential donor, relatives can still object to the donation.
 In some European countries, such as France, Austria, Poland or Spain, variants of the opt-out system are already in use.

-The German Ethics Council wishes to contribute to the debate in parliament and in public.
-As part of the "Forum Bioethics", the event will shed light on the pros and cons of the different regulatory options from the perspectives of medicine, ethics and law.
+The German Ethics Council wished to contribute to the debate in parliament and in public.
+As part of the “Forum Bioethics”, the event shed light on the pros and cons of the different regulatory options from the perspectives of medicine, ethics and law.